- Buy Hooks & Bowls

 This crochet hook is made from three different woods.
-The tip is Yellowheart the middle is Desert Ironwood and the Ball end is Holly.
-This hook is shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
+Each symbolizing a part of the Bald Eagle.
+The tip is Yellowheart, to symbolize the feet.
+The middle is Desert Ironwood for the body and the Ball end is Holly for the white feather on it's head.
+It's shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
 The hook has an Ergonomic shape that fits nicely in the hand.

 This beautiful hard wood has been used for everything from hat racks to flooring, drawer slides to fine furniture.
 The yellow stays yellow and does not fade.
 Gluing properties are excellent, it finishes to a beautiful sheen, and the finished product promises to become heirloom quality.

 Yellowheart is an amazingly hard and durable wood with a unique bright yellow color.
 Ideal for marquetry or detailing in the finest projects.
 The wood is known for its bright golden ribbon grain, and for having better tap tone than mahogany

 Desert Ironwood (Olneya tesota) only grows in the washes and valleys of the Sonoran Desert below 2,500 foot elevation.
 The Sonoran Desert is located in southwestern Arizona, southern California, and the northwestern part of Mexico.
 The Sonoran desert is known as a hot, dry desert.
 The vegetation is mostly desert scrub.
 The boundaries of the ironwood's habitat and that of the Sonoran desert are almost the same.